alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 It's not clear whether the bottleneck is DynamoDB itself, or my home internet connection.
 Hopefully a future update will bring the ability to run code directly inside DynamoDB itself.

-Additionally, pricing follows the traditional AWS model of "clear as mud".
+Pricing follows the usual AWS model of "clear as mud".
 DynamoDB pricing is based on [how many read and write "units" you use](https://aws.amazon.com/dynamodb/pricing/on-demand/), but it's not obvious how many units a given operation might require.

 It's too soon to recommend using DynamoDB for production compute workloads, but these early signs are promising.